jundalisay/spblist/content/en/research/sarkar/idea/chapter-06c.md

 ---
-title: "Táraka Brahma Versus Avatara"
+title: "Taraka Brahma Versus Avatara"
 heading: "Chapter 6c"
 weight: 32
 description: "Táraka Brahma is not a figure of philosophy.
 It is a creation of devotional sentiment."